Skip to main content

 How can I export a copy of my reading list?

-To keep a copy of a reading list, you can export any list by clicking on the ellipsis (three dots) next to the list title and selecting “Export”.
+To keep a copy of a reading list, click the ellipsis (...) in the top menu and select “Export list”.

 You can export in a variety of formats, including .ris (used in EndNote and Mendeley) and PDF.
 If you export to PDF or Word, the file will retain the links to electronic versions of any resources within the list, so you can still quickly access them outside of the reading list system.